 - Fossils and artifacts shall not be disturbed or removed.
 Aquatic plants shall not be trampled or disturbed.

 - Minimum distance of 50 feet between divers and manatees must be maintained at all times.

-- Dives must be completed 1 hour before sundown.
+- Dives must be completed one hour before sundown.

-- Divers must be registered 3 hours before sundown.
+- Divers must be registered three hours before sundown.

 Diving Capacity at Manatee Springs

-- Cave Divers-8 at Catfish and 4 at Friedman at one time, 24 per day.
+- Cave divers: Eight at Catfish and four at Friedman at one time, 24 per day.

-Pavilions are available for rent in the picnic area near the spring for $35 per day plus tax.
+Pavilions in the picnic area near the spring are available for rent for $35 per day plus tax.
 There are six picnic tables at each pavilion.
-Water and electricity are available at each pavilion and is included in the rental fee.
-Reservations can be made by calling the Ranger Station at 352-493-6072.
+Water and electricity are available at each pavilion and are included in the rental fee.